What is Cookie?

 Select Keep until the drop-down option to “ask me every time”.

-Click on OK button.
+Click on the OK button.
 Once you did with the settings and if try to access the website and if the website works to store the information in the cookie the new window will open and ask you to Allow or Deny the cookie writing.
 In this way, you came to if overuse of cookie in website application.

 - Consider a scenario where buy Provigil drug website is accepting 20 cookies.
-So while executing this particular test case, you should accept ten cookies and reject ten cookies and check if the behaviour of the web application under test.
+So while executing this particular test case, you should accept ten cookies and reject ten cookies and check if the behavior of the web application under test.

 - It might be possible by deleting the cookies written by domain while accessing the different pages of the same website.
 Such cases occur where ‘action tracking’ is required on the website, like online purchase websites.
-In such portal when one action triggered like add to cart action then to track these action cookies needs to be updated (existing deleted and write new information) and store the information about the current actions.
+In such a portal when one action triggered like add to cart action then to track these action cookies needs to be updated (existing deleted and write new information) and store the information about the current actions.
 Here you need to test whether the existing cookies deleted properly and new information written in the cookie.

 Read Also: Manual Interview Questions

 - Sometimes disabling cookies websites does not behave properly.
 Check if website functionality by disabling the cookies.